Pioreactor/docs.pioreactor/developer-guide/20-User interface/05-api-reference.md

 []
 ```

-## Get List Of Historical Workers For Experiment
+## Get List Of Historical Workers For Experiment {#endpoint-get-api-experiments-experiment-historical-worker-assignments}

 Get List Of Historical Workers For Experiment endpoint.